 In this study, some covariates like HIV/AIDs was not significantly associated with preterm neonatal death which was actually not the case in studies conducted in Uganda(22) and Jordan(41).
 It might be because of lower sample size since only 4 preterm neonates that born from the mothers who had HIV/AIDS were died.

-Strength of the study
+Strengths and Limitations of the study

+Strength

 The study design was retrospective cohort study that enabled for the comparison of preterm neonatal death with censored.
 This gives important road map or insight for those researchers who have interest to conduct a research by utilizing a better study design (for instance prospective cohort study).
 The utilized design helped to establish temporal relationship of preterm neonatal mortality with predictor variables.
 The result of the study was representative of the preterm neonates born in Hawassa University Comprehensive Specialized Hospital.
 The use of multivariate Cox proportional regression model had maximum chance of controlling for the possible confounders.

 Limitation of the study